kensho-technologies/orama/docs/functions.md

 Methods for geting type, domain, range, tickCount, scale and others.
 Some of the terms used here:

+- prop -> string to be used to access the object property
-- dimension -> `string` representing the visual dimension to be used.
+- output -> `string` representing the visual output to be used.
 Eg: 'x', 'y', 'color', ...
+- type -> type of the data dimension: 'linear', 'ordinal', 'time' or 'log'
+- domain -> domain of the data according to its type.
+- range -> output range of a output, according to the type of the data
+- tickCount -> number of ticks that should be shown on a label of a dimension
+- scale -> function that map from the domain of the data to the visual range of the output
+- ticks -> Array of data to be used for labeling the axis of a dimension
 - plotRect -> Rect representing the area of the plot {x: number, y: number, width: number, height: number}
-- prop -> string to be used to access the object property
-- type -> 'linear', 'ordinal', 'time' or 'log'

 ---